nrwl/nx/nx-dev/nx-dev/public/documentation/latest/react/tutorial/11-test-affected-projects.md

 # React Nx Tutorial - Step 11: Test Affected Projects

+## Nx.dev Tutorial | React | Step 11: Test Affected Projects

 <iframe width="560" height="315" src="https://www.youtube.com/embed/_mBBFRjs01g" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-In addition to supporting computation caching, Nx scales your development by doing code change analysis to see what is affected by a particular pull request.
+In addition to supporting computation caching, Nx can scale your development by doing code change analysis to see what can affected by a particular pull request.

 **Commit all the changes in the repo**: